raspberrypilearning/pibrella-intro/worksheet.md

       time.sleep(1)
       result.pulse(0.2)
   ```

+  Inside this loop that will repeat forever, you have used the random.choice function to select a colour from the colour list you created at random and then store it in the variable called result.
+After 1 second the colour led that was selected at random and stored in the result variable will pulse for 0.2 of a second.

 6. Now save and exit by pressing **CTRL** and **X** on the keyboard and then **Y** for yes.
 7. To run your program type `sudo python disco.py`